 How Many Times Can You Refinance Student Loans?

 If you’re a graduate who has the credit score and income to qualify, you can refinance your student loans as many times as you want to.
 In fact, some folks refinance multiple times.

-But before you get too refinance happy, it’s important to learn what the advantages and disadvantages of this strategy can be.
+But before you get too refi happy, it’s important to know the advantages and disadvantages of this strategy.

 How is Student Loan Refinancing Different Than Consolidation?

-However, that interest rate is calculated as a weighted average of your original loans’ interest rates, rounded up to the nearest eighth of a percent.
-Because of that, your new rate may actually be higher than the rate on your previous lowest interest loan.
+When combining federal student loans into a Direct Consolidation Loan, the term may be drawn out to up to 30 years, but the interest rate will be the weighted average of the original loans’ rates, rounded up to the nearest eighth of a percentage point.
+Because of that, your new rate may actually be higher than the rate of your previous lowest-interest loan.